 - Decision Facilitation: Satisfaction/money-back guarantee, free returns, installment payments

-- SMS Follow-up: If email ignored, SMS within 24h with exclusive promo code
+- SMS Follow-up: If email is ignored, SMS within 24h with an exclusive promo code

 B2B Services: Consulting, Agencies